byu-cpe/ComputingBootCamp/docs/_selfpaced/15_symbiflowexamples.md

 lab: 1
 ---

 Not sure we want this.
-Has been in huge flux the past few months.
-Does provide an end-to-end flow: Verilog --> yosys/vpr -->
+Has been in flux the past few months.
+But, is sort of the only it does provide an end-to-end flow: Verilog --> yosys/vpr --> bitstream.

 One of the goals of the Symbiflow project is to get a complete Verilog-to-Bitstream CAD tool flow out to users.
 This can now be found at https://github.com/symbiflow/symbiflow-examples with three example circuits (and they are not necessarily toy circuits!).